Geordie-R/remchain-snapshot/README - RESTORE SNAPSHOT.md

 # Restoring a snapshot
 ## restoresnapshot.sh - Without autorun

+Demo of the beta sent to beta tester friends - https://youtu.be/wjrETCqnztQ

 This will download the restoresnapshot.sh to your snapshot folder WITHOUT running restoresnapshot.sh.
 For automatically running the script immediately after download, see the next section below called with autorun.

 ```